zachjs/sv2v/README.md

 ## Testing

 Once the [test dependencies](#dependencies) are installed, tests can be run with `make test`.
-Travis CI is used to automatically test commits on GitHub.
+GitHub Actions is used to automatically test commits.

 There is also a [SystemVerilog compliance suite] being created to test open-source tools' SystemVerilog support.
 Although not every test in the suite